 The rest of this article is organized as follows.
 The next section provides background on the Louisiana Scholarship Program and describes the data used to evaluate it.
-Section II outlines our empirical approach and reports lottery-based estimates of voucher effects.
-Section III documents the robustness of these estimates to adjustments for differential attrition between lottery winners and losers.
-Section IV explores mechanisms that might explain negative voucher impacts.
-Section V concludes.
+Section 3 outlines our empirical approach and reports lottery-based estimates of voucher effects.
+Section 4 documents the robustness of these estimates to adjustments for differential attrition between lottery winners and losers.
+Section 5 explores mechanisms that might explain negative voucher impacts.
+Section 6 concludes.

-I. Data and Background
+2 Data and Background

-A. The Louisiana Scholarship Program
+2.1 The Louisiana Scholarship Program

-School voucher programs are expanding quickly in the United States: the number of students using educational vouchers increased by 130 percent between 2009 and 2015 (Alliance for School Choice 2009, 2015).
+School voucher programs are expanding quickly in the United States: the number of students using educational vouchers increased by 130 percent between 2009 and 2015 (Alliance for School Choice, 2009, 2015).
 Paralleling this national trend, the Louisiana Scholarship Program launched in New Orleans in 2008.
-Legislation proposed by Governor Bobby Jindal authorized statewide expansion of the program in 2012, and it grew rapidly thereafter (Barrow 2012).
+Legislation proposed by Governor Bobby Jindal authorized statewide expansion of the program in 2012, and it grew rapidly thereafter (Barrow, 2012).
 This growth can be seen in Figure 1, which plots the numbers of LSP applicants, voucher recipients, and participating schools by year.
 Through the 2011-2012 school year the LSP awarded fewer than 2,000 vouchers annually for attendance at roughly 40 schools, mostly located in New Orleans.
-By 2014, 12,000 students applied for more than 6,000 LSP vouchers to attend 126 private schools, making the LSP the fifth-largest school voucher program in the United States (Louisiana Department of Education 2014a; Friedman Foundation for Educational Choice 2015).
+By 2014, 12,000 students applied for more than 6,000 LSP vouchers to attend 126 private schools, making the LSP the fifth-largest school voucher program in the US (Louisiana Department of Education, 2014a; Friedman Foundation for Educational Choice, 2015).

 Eligibility for LSP vouchers is limited to students from families earning below 250 percent of the federal poverty line.
 Applicants for grades 1 through 12 must also have attended public schools graded C, D, F, or T (turnaround) by the Louisiana School Performance Score (SPS) ratings system in the previous year.
-Rising kinder-garteners have no previous school and so are exempt from this requirement.
+Rising kindergarteners have no previous school and so are exempt from this requirement.
 SPS ratings are based on a formula that combines test score levels, gains for low-achieving students, and (for high schools) graduation rates; most of the weight is placed on test score levels.
-In 2014, 54 percent of Louisiana Public Schools received SPS ratings low enough for enrolled students to qualify for LSP vouchers (Louisiana Department of Education 2015b).
+In 2014, 54 percent of Louisiana Public Schools received SPS ratings low enough to qualify students for LSP vouchers (Louisiana Department of Education, 2015b).

 Students apply for LSP vouchers to cover tuition at eligible private schools of their choice.
 LSP vouchers may also be used to attend public schools with SPS ratings of A or B, though few public schools participate in the program.
-An LSP voucher pays either the private school's tuition fee or the per pupil funding level of the student's home district, whichever is lower.
-LSP-eligible private schools typically charge less than public per pupil expenditure: in 2014, the average LSP voucher paid \$5,311, while students' sending districts spent \$8,605 (Louisiana Department of Education
+An LSP voucher pays either the private school's tuition fee or the per-pupil funding level of the student's home district, whichever is lower.
+LSP-eligible private schools typically charge less than public per-pupil expenditure: in 2014, the average LSP voucher paid \$5,311, while students' sending districts spent \$8,605 (Louisiana Department of Education, 2014a).
+Private schools must accept the LSP voucher as full payment of tuition; charging "top-up" fees to LSP voucher recipients is prohibited.